Cal Tjader: Fusion years (1970s)

-During the 1970s Tjader returned to Fantasy Records, the label he began with in 1954.
+During the 1970s, Tjader returned to Fantasy Records, the label with which he had begun in 1954.
 Embracing the jazz fusion sound that was becoming its own subgenre at the time, he added electronic instruments to his lineup and began to employ rock beats behind his arrangements.
 His most notable album during this period is Amazonas (1975) (produced by Brazilian percussionist Airto Moreira).
-He played on the soundtrack to the 1972 animated film Fritz the Cat, most notably on the track entitled "Mamblues".
+He played on the soundtrack to the avant garde animated film Fritz the Cat (1972), most notably on the track entitled "Mamblues".
 In 1976, Tjader recorded several live shows performed at Grace Cathedral, San Francisco.
 Like the Monterey Jazz Festival show, he played a mix of jazz standards and Latin arrangements.
 Later he toured Japan with saxophonist Art Pepper, the latter recovering from alcohol and drug dependencies.

 Final years (1979 to 1982)

 Carl Jefferson, president of Concord Records, created a subsidiary label called Concord Picante to promote and distribute Tjader's work.
 Unlike his excursions in the 1960s and his jazz-rock attempts in the 1970s, Tjader's Concord Picante work was largely straight-ahead Latin jazz.
 Electronic instruments and rock backbeats were dropped, reverting to a more "classic" sound.
-During the prior decade he'd built up a top-notch crew of young musicians, his best lineup since his Modern Mambo Quintet of the 1950s, with Mark Levine on piano, Roger Glenn on flute, Vince Lateano on drums, Robb Fisher on the bass, and Poncho Sanchez on the congas.
+During the prior decade he'd built up a crew of young musicians consisting of Mark Levine on piano, Roger Glenn on flute, Vince Lateano on drums, Robb Fisher on the bass, and Poncho Sanchez on the congas.

 Tjader cut five albums for Concord Picante, the most successful being La Onda Va Bien (1979) (roughly "The Good Life"), produced by Carl Jefferson and Frank Dorritie, which earned a Grammy award in 1980 for Best Latin Recording.
 The A section of Tjader's "Sabor" is a 2-3 onbeat/offbeat guajeo, minus some notes.

+Death

 Tjader died on tour.
-On the road with his band in Manila, he collapsed from a heart attack and died on May 5, 1982, aged 56.
+On the road with his band in Manila, he collapsed from the third of a series of heart attacks, and died on May 5, 1982, aged 56.

+Legacy

 Tjader's legacy is associated with that of Gábor Szabó and Gary McFarland, who worked and founded Skye Records together (the PANDORA archive spells Szabó without the acute accent).
-The American hip-hop band A Tribe Called Quest sampled songs from Cal's "Aquarius" (from The Prophet) as an outro to most of the songs on their album Midnight Marauders.
-According to WhoSampled.com, over 170 tracks have sampled Tjader's work.
+The American hip-hop band A Tribe Called Quest sampled Tjader's "Aquarius" (from The Prophet) as an outro to most of the songs on their album Midnight Marauders.

+Tjader's work is estimated to have been sampled in at least 214 tracks.